userfront/guide/all/docs/js.md

 The Userfront core JavaScript library is intended for use in frontend applications.

-The core library must always be initialized with an account or tenant ID, after which it can be used for the following:
+It can be used for the following:

-- **Authentication**: These are useful for building your own custom forms and auth flows.
+- **Authentication**: useful for building your own custom forms and auth flows.

   - [signup()](#signup-options)
   - [login()](#login-options)